 Does taking nonsteroidal anti-inflammatory drugs (NSAIDs) increase my risk of heart attack or stroke?

+Aspirin doesn't appear to be associated with a higher risk of heart attack or stroke.
 If you take aspirin to help prevent a heart attack, talk with your doctor before taking NSAIDs.
-Some NSAIDs may interact with aspirin and affect its ability to help prevent a heart attack.
+Some NSAIDs interact with aspirin and affect its ability to prevent a heart attack.

 See more Expert Answers

 - FDA Drug Safety Communication: FDA strengthens warning that non-aspirin nonsteroidal anti-inflammatory drugs (NSAIDs) can cause heart attacks or strokes.
 U.S Food and Drug Administration. http://www.fda.gov/Drugs/DrugSafety/ucm451800.htm.
-Accessed July 14, 2015.
+Accessed Nov.
+9, 2020.

 - Solomon DH.
-Nonselective NSAIDs: Adverse cardiovascular effects. http://www.uptodate.com/home.
-Accessed July 10, 2015.
+NSAIDs: Adverse cardiovascular effects. https://www.uptodate.com/contents/search.
+Accessed Nov.
+9, 2020.